-be made to a judge of the High Court in accordance with the relevant court rules and procedures.
-An application in respect of a confiscation investigation, a detained cash investigation, a money laundering investigation, a detained property investigation, or a frozen funds or a cryptoasset investigation should be made to a judge of the Crown Court in accordance with any relevant rules of court.

-- 39. Appropriate officers should familiarise themselves with the requirements in POCA, but the following should be included in an application for an order or warrant: - a. the name of the person who is under investigation or (if possible) who holds or owns the property which is under investigation, and confirmation that any information sought is for the purposes of the investigation.
-If the application is for an order against a different person or property to the main focus of the investigation, they should also be named or specified in the application and there should be an explanation of the connection to the investigation. - b. the grounds on which the application is made; and - c. confirmation that none of the material or information sought is subject to legal professional privilege or excluded material (with the exception that a lawyer may be required to provide the name and address of their client under a disclosure order).
-This does not apply to customer information orders and account monitoring orders as the type of information requested should not be that which would come within legal professional privilege or excluded material. - 40.
+- 39. Appropriate officers should familiarise themselves with any mandatory requirements or alternative methods (e.g. applications electronically) under applicable rules of court.
+For example, but not covered by this code, an application in respect of a civil recovery investigation or an exploitation proceeds investigation, or an application for an unexplained wealth order, must be made to a judge of the High Court in accordance with the relevant court rules and procedures.
+An application in respect of a confiscation investigation, a detained cash investigation, a money laundering investigation, a detained property investigation, or a frozen funds or a cryptoasset investigation should be made to a judge of the Crown Court in accordance with any relevant rules of court. - 40.
+Appropriate officers should familiarise themselves with the requirements in POCA, but the following should be included in an application for an order or warrant: - (i) the name of the person who is under investigation or (if possible) who holds or owns the property which is under investigation, and confirmation that any information sought is for the purposes of the investigation.
+If the application is for an order against a different person or property to the main focus of the investigation, they should also be named or specified in the application and there should be an explanation of the connection to the investigation. - (ii) the grounds on which the application is made; and - (iii) confirmation that none of the material or information sought is subject to legal professional privilege or excluded material (with the exception that a lawyer may be required to provide the name and address of their client under a disclosure order).
+This does not apply to customer information orders and account monitoring orders as the type of information requested should not be that which would come within legal professional privilege or excluded material. - 41.
 The information and evidence produced in support of an application should show that there are reasonable grounds for suspicion directly relating to the relevant matter under investigation.
 Appropriate officers should seek to limit the scope of what they request in an application to matters directly relevant to their investigation.
-Appropriate officers should be aware that their application and any information and evidence produced in its support will be subject to scrutiny by the judge. - 41.
+Appropriate officers should be aware that their application and any information and evidence produced in its support will be subject to scrutiny by the judge. - 42.
 Where information appears to justify an application, the appropriate officer should take reasonable steps to check the information is accurate, recent, and not provided maliciously or irresponsibly.
-An application may not be made on the basis of information from an anonymous source if corroboration has not been sought. - 42.
+An application may not be made on the basis of information from an anonymous source if corroboration has not been sought. - 43.
 Where there is any sensitive information and there are concerns that disclosure would create a real risk of serious prejudice to an important public interest, legal advice should be sought about the need for disclosure of that information.

 There may be the possibility of a public interest immunity application to the court so that the sensitive information need not be disclosed.
 The appropriate officer should be in a position to deal with any questions the judge may have about the accuracy of the information provided or any other related matters.

-- 43. The person applying should be in a position to satisfy the judge that they are an appropriate officer (see section 378) who may apply for the order or warrant.19 - 44.
+- 44. The person applying should be in a position to satisfy the judge that they are an appropriate officer (see section 378) who may apply for the order or warrant.19 - 45.
 Appropriate officers should seek reasons (if not already given) from the judge for the grounds on which a decision is made, and whether or not an application for an order or a warrant is approved or rejected.